CauScale: Neural Causal Discovery at Scale: Conclusion

 \section{Conclusion}

 We presented \sys, an efficient neural architecture for large-scale causal discovery that addresses the time and memory bottlenecks of prior methods. \sys combines a reduction unit for time efficiency, tied attention weights for space efficiency, and a two-stream design that preserves structural signals under compression.
 Extensive experiments on synthetic and semi-synthetic single-cell benchmarks show that \sys scales training to 500-node graphs and enables inference on graphs with up to 1,000 nodes, achieving strong accuracy with 4\(\times\)–13{,}000\(\times\) speedups over existing approaches.
 These results suggest a practical direction for pre-training efficient neural models for causal discovery at scale.
+While \sys demonstrates strong performance on synthetic and semi-synthetic benchmarks, evaluation on real-world observational datasets remains an important direction for future work.
+The reliance on simulated training data may limit generalization to settings where the data-generating process deviates significantly from the assumed SCM framework.